csci265-team/HiddenFrame/charter.md

 ## Team roles/responsibilities

 Include a description of

 - how your team plans to divide up the roles/responsibilities for the project,
 - how you plan on adjusting those if/when the need arises (team members join or leave during the semester, individual team members turn out to be over/underworked based on the original allocation),
 - how new roles/responsibilities will be allocated as the need arises.

 Provide a list of your team members and their initially assigned roles:

 - Artem Trefilov will be our Main Contact with Professor Dave Wessels.
 Artem's resonsibility include bringing group questions about project deliverables to Prof. Wessels for the group.
 - Amitoj Singh will be the team primary git contact.
- - Jeremy Shumuk will record team decisions in the Action Item List.
+- Jeremy Shumuk will record team decisions in the Action Item List and will work on documentation
 - Patrick Candy - developer.
 - William Thornley - developer.
 - Yagna Patel - developer.

+The lead roles assigned to the team members are as follows:

+- Patrick:
+  - Organizational lead
+  - Test lead
+- Amitoj:
+  - Git lead
+  - Development lead
+- Jeremy:
+  - Math lead
+  - Documentation lead
+- Artem:
+  - Presentations lead
+- Will:
+  - Code review lead

+The understudy roles assigned to the team members are as follows:

+- Amitoj:
+  - Documentation understudy
+  - Organizational understudy
+  - Test understudy
+- Patrick:
+  - Git understudy
+  - Presentations understudy
+  - Math understudy
+- Yagna:
+  - Presentations understudy
+  - Code review understudy
+  - Development understudy
+- Will:
+  - Development understudy
+- Jeremy:
+  - Development understudy
+  - Code review understudy
+- Artem:
+  - Development understudy
+  - Code review understudy
+  - Test understudy

 ## Planned team meeting time(s) and communication plans